Published on: May 18, 2023

 - The current law regarding private sector affirmative action policies was formulated before widespread adoption by large companies of DE&I as a key component of their talent strategy.

-As with cases involving higher education admissions policies, the Court has disallowed numerical quotas in employment policies as being discriminatory but has generally allowed affirmative action that may include numerical goals.
+As with cases involving higher education admissions policies, the Court has disallowed numerical quotas in employment policies as being discriminatory but has largely allowed affirmative action that may include numerical goals.
 In fact, federal contractors are generally required under Executive Order 11246, as enforced by DOL’s Office of Federal Contract Compliance Programs, to establish and make affirmative efforts to achieve such goals among underrepresented populations.
-The Court has generally approved narrowly tailored affirmative action efforts where they are intended to remedy previous discrimination or avoid “disparate impact” liability (i.e., race neutral policies having a negative impact on a protected class).
+In addition, the EEOC has provided guidance to employers on how to achieve affirmative action goals without engaging in illegal discrimination.
+The Court has approved narrowly tailored affirmative action efforts where they are intended to remedy previous discrimination or avoid “disparate impact” liability (i.e., race neutral policies having a negative impact on a protected class).
+But it has never addressed whether the achievement of diversity per se is an acceptable defense to a reverse discrimination claim.
 Yet, in recent years, DE&I practices have more often been premised on the value of a diverse workforce for the company’s business strategy.
 Even without any change in the law, these ongoing DE&I initiatives could eventually trigger a new wave of reverse discrimination cases.
-Just this past year, a North Carolina jury awarded $10 million to a white employee who claimed he was fired for being a white man, using the company’s DE&I initiative as evidence.
+Just this past year, a North Carolina jury awarded $10 million to a white employee who claimed he was fired for being a white male, using the company’s DE&I initiative as evidence.
 Duvall v.
 Novant Health, Inc., No. 19-CV-00624, 2021 U.S. Dist.
 LEXIS 118338 (W.D.
 N.C.
 June 24, 2021).

 - Even if the Courts rejects the universities’ admission policies, the key question will be whether they can still consider race as a factor under any circumstances.